Miguel Ángel Treviño Morales

 These media reports are mainly based on anonymous official sources and analysts who spend too much time on YouTube.
 Thankfully, there are still some people out there whose bullshit detectors work.
 These are the folks who can help us get beyond the official line and understand the on-the-ground impact of apprehending a guy nicknamed Z-40 and putting him in jail.

-Correa Cabrera insists that Los Zetas is much more than a drug trafficking organisation, having branched out long ago into extortion, pirated DVD sales, control of migrant routes and more.
+Correa Cabrera insists that Los Zetas is much more than a drug trafficking organization, having branched out long ago into extortion, pirated DVD sales, control of migrant routes, and more.
 But on top of mimicking a corporation, the Zetas still follow a military model, and perhaps much more closely than we think.

 She points out that the increased military presence in Tamaulipas State, home to Nuevo Laredo, the border city where Treviño Morales was captured, has done little damage to the Zetas and has instead spread the group’s reach.

 “It’s taken away very little from them.
 I mean, it’s made them expand into [the states of] Durango, Coahuila, which are states where there is no trafficking of drugs,” said Cabrera.

 If you’ve been paying attention to the drug war in Mexico since Felipe Calderón started his term in December 2006, you’ll probably agree that it is no surprise that using the army to chase around criminal groups is a futile way to slow down the drug trade.